alejocp00/alejocp00/README.md

 Hi there 👋.
 My name is Alejandro Camacho Pérez
 ---

-I'm a 3rd year Computer Science student at the University of Havana
+I'm a 3rd year Computer Science student at MatCom, UH.
----

 * 🌍  I'm based in La Habana, Cuba.
 * ✉️  You can contact me at [alex00cu@gmail.com](mailto:alex00cu@gmail.com)